vineethsai/python-sdk-etdi/docs/attack-prevention/rug-poisoning.md

 ### 1. Immutable Tool Versioning & Cryptographic Hashing

--   **Concept**: Every version of an ETDI tool definition (including its code, schema, permissions, and security policies) is cryptographically hashed.
+-   **Concept**: Every version of an ETDI tool definition (including its code, schema, permissions, and security policies) is ideally associated with a cryptographic hash.
 This hash acts as a unique, immutable fingerprint for that specific version.
--   **Protection**: If any part of the tool definition changes, the hash will change.
-ETDI clients can verify that the tool they are about to invoke matches the hash of the version they previously approved.
+-   **Protection**: If any part of the tool definition changes, its hash would change.
+ETDI clients, through their verification mechanisms (often tied to cryptographic signatures which inherently hash the content), can detect if a tool has changed from a previously known and approved version.
+This prevents invoking a tool that has been altered since its last approval.
--   **Example**:
-    ```python
-    # Conceptual client-side check
-    approved_tool_version = "1.0.0"
-    approved_tool_hash = "sha256-abc123xyz789..." # Hash of Tool v1.0.0

-    # Client discovers tool 'SuperTool' v1.0.0 from server
-    # Server provides tool definition for 'SuperTool' v1.0.0
-    current_tool_hash = calculate_hash(tool_definition_from_server) # Conceptual hash calculation

-    if current_tool_hash != approved_tool_hash:
-        raise SecurityError(f"Tool 'SuperTool' v{approved_tool_version} has changed since approval!
-Possible rug pull.")
-    else:
-        # Proceed with invocation
-        print("Tool version and integrity verified.")
-    ```
+-   **Verification Process**: When a client encounters a tool, it retrieves its definition.
+This definition is cryptographically signed by the provider.
+The signature verification process implicitly checks the integrity of the entire tool definition.
+If the client has previously approved a specific version (identified by its name and version string, and potentially its signature/hash), it can detect if the current version presented by the server is different or has been tampered with.
+A mismatch would lead to rejection or a re-approval requirement.
--   **Relevant ETDI Features**: `ToolDefinition.version`.
-The hash is implicitly part of the signature and verification process.
+-   **Relevant ETDI Features**: `ToolDefinition.version`, cryptographic signature verification which covers the integrity of the tool definition.
 See [Security Features](../security-features.md#3-tool-integrity-verification) for details on tool verification.

 ### 2. Change Detection & Re-approval Workflow